GRACE JIMENEZ ’20

 As a student from California, the University of New Haven helped me to feel right at home and has aided my accomplishments that made me who I am today.

 The University of New Haven was excellent at helping its students find their own opportunities.
+The professors in the Department of Biology & Environmental Science have been incredible advisers and mentors that have set me on the path to success.

 The University of New Haven has provided me with all the resources I need for personal and professional growth.

 The moment I walked onto the University of New Haven campus, I was given a number of tools and resources.
+The faculty and staff members genuinely cared about the students and wanted to help in any way possible.

 I took a course in forensics in high school and loved it.
 I got hooked.
 And that led me to the University of New Haven.